A country in Eastern Europe which earns its place on the dark-tourism map through its role in WWII

 and especially the Holocaust

-(which hit the country late and particularly tragically).
-After WWII came the communist
+(which hit the country late and particularly tragically), and subsequently the communist

 .
 A revolution against Soviet domination and repression in 1956 was brutally crushed by the Red Army.
 Eventually, though, Hungary played a crucial role in ending the communist era.
 It was Hungary that first opened the Iron Curtain